OnurGumus/onurgumus.github.io/_posts/2021-02-19-The-tail-of-a-recursion.md

 ```

-So we assumed there is already a working sort function called **sorting_already_works** and we pass the *tail* part of our array.
+So we assumed there is already a working sort function called **sorting_already_works** and we pass the **tail** part of our array.
 Since that function is only working for smaller arrays than what we have.
-Now since the element is sorted, all we have to do is to insert the first element to the correct location.
+Now that the tail is sorted, all we have to do is to insert the first element to the correct location.
-This is rather easy you can check the rest until a greater value is found and just insert **first_element** one before
+This is rather easy as you could check the tail until a greater value is found and just insert **first_element** one before:

 ```pseudocode